How to Explore the Outdoors While Physical Distancing

-- South Woods Switchbacks (Utica) – This can be reached from Steele Hill Rd. or Master Garden Rd.
-There are parking spots at the bottom of the switchbacks but people frequently walk from Valley View or the Eagle.
-This path is peaceful and retains areas of vegetation much like what early settlers to the region would have seen.
-The trails include switchbacks which are popular for running, walking, biking and more.
-There’s even a fitness trail system within it!
+South Woods Switchbacks (Utica) – This can be reached from Steele Hill Rd. or Master Garden Rd.
+There are parking spots at the bottom of the switchbacks but people frequently walk from Valley View Golf Course or the Eagle.
+This path is peaceful and includes switchbacks which are popular for running, walking, biking and more.
+There are even fitness stations within it!
 Towards the bottom is a picnic pavilion area that the public can use for grilling and picnics.

-- Forest Hill Cemetery (Utica) – I’m adding this in because it runs adjacent to some of the above-mentioned paths.
+Forest Hill Cemetery (Utica) – I’m adding this in because it runs adjacent to some of the above-mentioned paths.
 Lately, I’ve been walking through Valley View Golf Course, up Master Garden Rd. to the top by the Eagle statue.
-If you do this, you can either turn around and walk back down or continue down the hill to Oneida St. At the bottom, you’ll find the entrance to the cemetery.
+At the bottom, you’ll find the entrance to the cemetery.
 While it may seem a bit odd, this cemetery is beautiful and has paths perfect for walking.

 Aside from these spots, there are tons of other trails in Oneida County.
 Here’s a list of some others:

-- Utica Marsh Wildlife Area (Utica) – This area sits on the border of Utica and Marcy (between the Mohawk River on the south and the NYS Barge Canal on the north).
+Utica Marsh Wildlife Area (Utica) – This area sits on the border of Utica and Marcy (between the Mohawk River on the south and the NYS Barge Canal on the north).
 Access requires a walk along the Canalway Trail between 1-1.5 miles.
 This area is a unique with a mixture of cattail wetlands, meadows, open water pools, birds and a lot more!
-Click the link to learn about trails and featured activities.